jayantasamaddar/quick-reference/aws/dynamodb/README.md

 ## [`UpdateItemCommand`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/classes/updateitemcommand.html)

-Edits an existing item's attributes, or adds a new item to the table if it does not already exist.
+Performs an Upsert operation - Edits an existing item's attributes, or adds a new item to the table if it does not already exist.
 You can put, delete, or add attribute values.
 You can also perform a conditional update on an existing item (insert a new attribute name-value pair if it doesn't exist, or replace an existing name-value pair if it has certain expected attribute values).

 You can also return the item's attribute values in the same `UpdateItem` operation using the `ReturnValues` parameter.